nslay/ComputeBValue/README.txt

 - Run the "make" command.

 ComputeBValue has been successfully built and tested with:
-Microsoft Visual Studio 2017 on Windows 10 Professional Clang 6.0.1 on FreeBSD 11.2-STABLE
+Microsoft Visual Studio 2017 and 2019 on Windows 10 Professional Clang 6.0.1 on FreeBSD 11.2-STABLE
+GCC 7.5.0 on Ubuntu 18.04

 using ITK versions:
+ITK 5.1.1
 ITK 4.9
 ITK 4.13